Project Scope

 3 weeks

-This was a personal project created for the Dungeons & Dragons tabletop campaign Curse of Strahd, a gothic horror module set in the world of Barovia.
-The goal was to design a cohesive visual “brand” that enhanced immersion and roleplay through tactile props and printed materials.
+This was a personal fan design project created for the Dungeons & Dragons tabletop campaign Curse of Strahd, a gothic horror module set in the world of Barovia.
+The goal was to create a cohesive visual “brand” that enhanced immersion and roleplay for players through tactile props, digital and web-based designs, and printed materials.

 Deliverables included: